robOcity/robocity.github.com/content/posts/updating-the-blog.md

 1. Run `jupyter nbconvert --to=markdown your-notebook.ipynb`.
 Note: `jupyter nbconvert --help` has good explanations of how else to use `nbconvert`
 1. Run `pelican content` from your blogs root directory and to build the the static files from your content
 1. Fix any warnings or errors that Pelican reports
-1. Start Python's build-in web server by running: `python -m http.server 8000`
+2. Change to the output directory by running `cd output`
-1. Change to the output directory by running `cd output`
+3. Start Python's build-in web server by running: `python -m http.server 8000`
-1. Open `http://localhost:8000` in your browser and review your blogs content and appearance
+4. Open `http://localhost:8000` in your browser and review your blogs content and appearance
-1. Keep editing and refreshing your browser until satisfied
+5. Keep editing and refreshing your browser until satisfied
-1. Control-c to halt `python -m http.server 8000` process
+6. Control-c to halt `python -m http.server 8000` process

 ## Publishing to Github Pages